 Shingles is a painful rash caused by the varicella-zoster virus (VZV).
 VZV is the same virus that causes chickenpox.
 After a person is infected with chickenpox and recovers, the virus stays inactive in nerves.
 It can reactivate much later, causing shingles.

 “Herpes zoster” is another name for shingles.
 This is because VZV belongs to a group of viruses called “herpesviruses.”
 The other name for VZV is “human herpesvirus 3.”
-It’s important to note that VZV does not cause genital herpes.
+It’s important to note that VZV doesn’t cause genital herpes.

-There are about 1 million cases of shingles each year in the U.S. Shingles is so common that about 1 in 3 adults in the U.S. will get it in their lifetime.
+There are about 1 million cases of shingles each year in the U.S. About 1 in 3 adults will get it in their lifetime.

-Here we’ll discuss the clinical features of shingles, when you should see a healthcare provider, and if the shingles vaccine is right for you.
+Here, we’ll discuss the clinical features of shingles, when you should see a healthcare professional, and if the shingles vaccine is right for you.

 SHINGRIX (Zoster Vaccine Recombinant, Adjuvanted) is now $0 for almost everyone*